ZetaKnight117/Quake-Level/README.md

 # Personal Journal
+Entry 1: Overall Idea has been thought about and is in progress.

-The Game Map has been made for the overall design of my level.
-There will a max of 4 players that will b able to play this level.
+Entry 2: The Game Map has been made for the overall design of my level.
+There will a max of 4 players that will be able to play this level.
 Enemies will be in the area with a key.